FTOS: Capabilities

 All FTOS based switches offer a wide range of layer2 and layer3 protocols.
 All features are available on all switches: some switch models (in the S-series) offer an additional license for layer3 or routing: this additional license is NOT required to use that protocol, but only required to get support from the Dell Force10 support department on using these features.
 All interfaces on FTOS running switches are configured as a layer3 interface and by default shutdown.
-To use such an interface as an ethernet switchport you need to configure it as such (with the command "switchport") and then enable that port using "no shutdown".
+To use such an interface as an Ethernet switchport you need to configure it as such (with the command "switchport") and then enable that port using "no shutdown".

 Layer2 capabilities

-All standardized ethernet standards are supported by switches running FTOS including: Spanning Tree Protocol and RSTP, VLAN and the IEEE 802.1Q standards, QinQ or IEEE 802.1ad, Link Layer Discovery Protocol and LLDP MED.
+All standardized Ethernet standards are supported by switches running FTOS including: Spanning Tree Protocol and RSTP, VLAN and the IEEE 802.1Q standards, QinQ or IEEE 802.1ad, Link Layer Discovery Protocol and LLDP MED.

 The S-series switches ending with a V and some of the E-series line-cards support Power over Ethernet or PoE with the standards for this protocol.

 Layer3 capabilities

 As mentioned above, by default an interface on a switch running FTOS are configured as a layer3 port.
-All FTOS switches are thus routers with many interfaces that can (and most often are) reconfigured into a layer2 ethernet switch.
+All FTOS switches are thus routers with many interfaces that can (and most often are) reconfigured into a layer-2 Ethernet switch.

 All FTOS switches run at least the following routing protocols: Routing Information Protocol and RIP version 2, OSPF, IS-IS and Border Gateway Protocol version 4.